port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/advanced.md

 The `createMissingRelatedEntities` parameter is used to enable the creation of missing related Port entities automatically in cases where the target related entity does not exist in the software catalog yet.

 - Default value: `false` (do not create missing related entities)
-- Use case: use `true` if you want Gitlab app to create barebones related entities, in case those related entities do not exist in the software catalog.
+- Use case: use `true` if you want GitLab app to create barebones related entities, in case those related entities do not exist in the software catalog.

 </TabItem>